ianyfan/alevel/electronics/exposition.md

 5.1.1
 1 RGB pixels facilitate a colour display
-3 A raster scan is the method of rendering a frame used by CRT screens since they can only render one pixel at a time, so sweep across the screen bit by bit moving across each line and going down each line
+2 Generally, the higher the signal, the brighter the (sub-)pixel 3 A raster scan is the method of rendering a frame used by CRT screens since they can only render one pixel at a time, so sweep across the screen bit by bit moving across each line and going down each line
 \ Line synchronisation signals instruct the screen to start scanning a new line
 \ Frame synchronisation signals instruct the screen to start scanning a new frame